moby/moby/docs/sources/examples/running_ssh_service.rst

    daemon is unprotected and available via a TCP port.
-When you run through the same steps in a newer version of Docker, you will need to add ``sudo`` in front of each ``docker`` command in order to reach the daemon over its protected Unix socket.
+When you run through the same steps in a newer version of Docker, you will need to add ``sudo`` in front of each ``docker`` command in order to reach the daemon over its protected Unix socket or you can add your user to docker's group: ``sudo usermod -a -G docker <user>``.

 .. raw:: html